fatimahadidi/IndependentSets/README.md

 The first line should contain the total number of nodes.

-For the next N lines, line n contains the id's of nodes that share an edge with n, delimited by " ".
+The remaining lines consist of pairs of numbers, the pair of numbers is separated by a space, representing an edge between the numbers

 The following input corresponds to a graph of five nodes and five edges.

 ````
 5
-1 2 4
-0
+0 1
-0 3 4
+0 4
-2
 0 2
+2 4
+2 3
 ````
 ![](graph.png?raw=true)